 Founded by Scandinavian friends Henna and Anna, Ohoy Swim produces eco-friendly swimwear using 100% Econyl yarn.
 The yarn is made from discarded nylon collected from the sea – think abandoned fishing nets – and is said to lower the impact nylon has on the environment by 80% compared to oil-based nylon.

 In addition to using sustainable materials, 1% of the company's sales income goes towards supporting the recovery of fishing nets by volunteer divers.
 The swimwear pieces are made by a family-owned factory in Sri Lanka under fair working conditions too.

-You may have spotted Manduka Yoga's mats in your local yoga studio - they're easy to spot thanks to the brand's red and white frog logo.
+You may have seen Manduka Yoga's mats in your local yoga studio – they're easy to spot thanks to the brand's red and white frog logo.
 The company's yoga accessory range is thoroughly environmentally conscious, with its popular PRO mats being manufactured emissions-free and the eKo mats produced with biodegradable rubber in a zero-waste process.

 All its mats are toxic chemical, dye, and phthalate-free (a form of plasticiser which has been linked to health problems).
 When it comes to props, each item has its own unique environmentally-friendly factor.
 The bolsters are made with recycled plastic, the cushions are filled with organic buckwheat hulls and the blocks are made from recycled EVA foam or sustainable cork.

 London-based brand Starseeds focuses on the 'slow fashion' movement – timeless, high-quality capsule collections of activewear that will last you for years.
 Its range is manufactured in Portugal and Eastern Europe, which limits the air miles the products rack up, and is put together with an array of recycled materials.